amqstu/amqstu/README.md

 ## About Me <3
 My name is Amira!
-I am a Web Design student, from Edmonton, Alberta.
+I am a second-year Web Design student, from Edmonton, Alberta.

-I'm a second year Web Design student,

 I love to read, design, code, and paint.

-and most importantly,
 My favourite color is Yellow!